illusivesoulworks/caelus/docs/README.md

 Caelus is a small utility mod that abstracts the hardcoded vanilla elytra behavior into a more generic elytra flight attribute and exposes this to mod developers seeking to implement elytra flight for their own mods.

-All modders have to do is call the CaelusAPI.ELYTRA_FLIGHT attribute where applicable.
+All modders have to do is call the CaelusApi.ELYTRA_FLIGHT attribute where applicable.
 The attribute has a default value of 0, which forbids any elytra flight.
 Attribute values greater than or equal to 1 will enable elytra flight.
 The vanilla elytra item has also been changed to use this attribute, keeping its behavior the same as normal.

 ## Adding to Your Project: